 Cooking offers a beautiful mix of science, math and creativity—without ever feeling like traditional school.
 I love to use our time in the kitchen to sprinkle in (pun intended 😉) lessons.
 In doing so, I am able to teach them math and science in a fun, organic way they enjoy.
 Plus, we all love a lesson you can also eat!

 You can raise more adventurous eaters.

 I want to preface this by saying that I know many kids can be picky eaters, especially at this age.
-I am blessed with wonderful eaters who will try anything once, but even with that said, I do feel like involving them in the cooking process really helps with their willingness to try.
-They can touch, taste, and smell each ingredient along the way, and I’ve found that, when they have spent time preparing a meal, they are more likely to try it…and actually like it!
+I am blessed with wonderful eaters who will try anything once, but with that said, I do feel like involving them in the cooking process really helps with their willingness to try something new.
+They can touch, taste, and smell each ingredient along the way, and I’ve found that when they have spent time preparing a meal, they are more likely to try it…and actually like it!

 It builds their confidence.